LenderPanel.com

 New Life Mortgages

-• Do I need legal representation when doing a transfer of equity where the mortgage is to remain with Legal & General Home Finance?
+• Will I incur any charges for a Transfer of Equity where the current mortgage is with Legal & General Home Finance?

 Have you approached Legal & General Home Finance to obtain consent to the Transfer of Equity

-Information to consider in conjunction with the above Legal & General Home Finance transfer of equity Advice :
+Important warnings to consider in supplemental the above Legal & General Home Finance transfer of equity Advice :

 Tax and Legal

-Should the tenure of your property be leasehold, provisions in the lease may have a requirement for notices to be served and that you obtain the consent of the landlord.
-If such restrictions are not strictly observed you may be in breach of your covenants under the lease.
+Should the tenure of your property be leasehold, the lease may require that you obtain the consent of the landlord.
+If such conditions are not strictly observed you may be in violation of your covenants under the lease.
 This could potentially result in the freeholder taking enforcement action against you.

 Indemnity Insurance

-If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
-In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your conveyancer will check with Legal & General Home Finance This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
+In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
+This is something that that your lawyer will check with Legal & General Home Finance This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Legal & General Home Finance or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the valuation of the property at finalisation of the transfer of equity conveyancing.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the time of completion of the transfer of equity transaction.

 Your property may be repossessed if you do not keep up repayments on your mortgage with Legal & General Home Finance.